srvo/failure/improper.md

 Medicare FFS reported improper payments of $41 Billion in FY 2016, 11% of their $374 Billion in outlays.
 The program is sometimes called [Original Medicare](https://www.cms.gov/Medicare/Eligibility-and-Enrollment/OrigMedicarePartABEligEnrol/index.html), and covered 38.2 million Americans in September 2017 according to the [Medicare Enrollment Dashboard](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/CMSProgramStatistics/Dashboard.html).

-The Department of Health and Human Services wrote "the most common cause of improper payments (accounting for 64.1 percent of total improper payments) was lack of documentation to support the services or supplies billed to Medicare.
-In other words, the CERT contractor reviewers could not conclude that the billed services were actually provided, were provided at the level billed, and/or were medically necessary" in their In their [2016 Improper Payments Report](https://www.cms.gov/Research-Statistics-Data-and-Systems/Monitoring-Programs/Medicare-FFS-Compliance-Programs/CERT/Downloads/MedicareFeeforService2016ImproperPaymentsReport.pdf).
+The Department of Health and Human Services wrote In their [2016 Improper Payments Report](https://www.cms.gov/Research-Statistics-Data-and-Systems/Monitoring-Programs/Medicare-FFS-Compliance-Programs/CERT/Downloads/MedicareFeeforService2016ImproperPaymentsReport.pdf):
+> "the most common cause of improper payments (accounting for 64.1 percent of total improper payments) was lack of documentation to support the services or supplies billed to Medicare.
+In other words, the CERT contractor reviewers could not conclude that the billed services were actually provided, were provided at the level billed, and/or were medically necessary."

 ### Medicaid